-- 842.3.1 Any mandatory rest periods incurred prior to 1 July 2020 under previous editions of these Endurance Rules must be complied with and will not be affected by the new Mandatory Out of Competition Periods set out in these Endurance Rules. - Any incidents listed in the table in Article 839.2 that occur at a Competition on or after 1 July 2020 will give rise to the additional Mandatory Out of Competition Periods specified in that provision, subject to the below. - (a) For the incidents under Article 839.2 that have cumulative requirements (e.g. two or more FTQ-ME or three or more FTQ-GA in a rolling year), the additional Mandatory Out of Competition Periods will apply even if one or more of the FTQ within a rolling year occurred prior to 1 July 2020, except as set out in paragraph (b) below. - (b) If a Horse was designated FTQ-ME or FTQ-GA a number of times within a year prior to 1 July 2020 and no extended mandatory rest period was incurred under the previous Endurance Rules (e.g. because the FTQ were not consecutive or there was no immediate invasive treatment), but that number of FTQ would result in an additional MOOCP under these Endurance Rules (e.g. because the consecutive/immediate invasive treatment conditions no longer apply), the additional MOOCP under these Endurance Rules will not apply to those prior FTQ unless the Horse incurs a further FTQ on or after 1 July 2020.
-(For example, if a Horse was designated FTO-GA three non-consecutive times within a year of 1 July 2020, the additional MOOCP under these Endurance Rules for three FTQ-GA will not apply.
-However, if the Horse is designated FTQ-GA again on or after 1 July 2020, and the new FTQ-GA falls into the same rolling year as two or more of the FTQ-GA incurred prior to 1 July 2020, then the additional MOOCP under these Endurance Rules for three or more FTQ-GA will apply).
+- Any mandatory rest periods incurred prior to 1 July 2020 under previous editions of these Endurance Rules must be complied with and will not be affected by the new Mandatory Out of Competition Periods set out in these Endurance Rules. - 842.3.2 Any incidents listed in the table in Article 839.2 that occur at a Competition on or after 1 July 2020 will give rise to the additional Mandatory Out of Competition Periods specified in that provision, subject to the below.

+- (a) For the incidents under Article 839.2 that have cumulative requirements (e.g. two or more FTQ-ME or three or more FTQ-GA in a rolling year), the additional Mandatory Out of Competition Periods will apply even if one or more of the FTQ within a rolling year occurred prior to 1 July 2020, except as set out in paragraph (b) below. - If a Horse was designated FTO-ME or FTO-GA a number of (b) times within a year prior to 1 July 2020 and no extended mandatory rest period was incurred under the previous Endurance Rules (e.g. because the FTO were not consecutive or there was no immediate invasive treatment), but that number of FTQ would result in an additional MOOCP under these Endurance Rules (e.g. because the consecutive/immediate invasive treatment conditions no longer apply), the additional MOOCP under these Endurance Rules will not apply to those prior FTO unless the Horse incurs a further FTO on or after 1 July 2020.
+(For example, if a Horse was designated FTQ-GA three non-consecutive times within a year of 1 July 2020, the additional MOOCP under these Endurance Rules for three FTQ-GA will not apply.
+However, if the Horse is designated FTQ-GA again on or after 1 July 2020, and the new FTO-GA falls into the same rolling year as two or more of the FTO-GA incurred prior to 1 July 2020, then the additional MOOCP under these Endurance Rules for three or more FTQ-GA will apply).
+Further to a mandate of the FEI General Assembly, the FEI Board will determine the transitional arrangements for these Endurance Rules, including identifying which provisions will take effect on 1 January 2020 and which others will take effect on 1 July 2020 (detailing what will apply in the interim period until 1 July 2020), finalising the transitional provisions for these Endurance Rules (to be issued as an addendum to these rules once finalised), and implementing on 1 July 2020 the provisions not capable of immediate implementation.